Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

 The FTSE 100 is the UK’s most famous stock index.
 Here’s how you can invest in it today.

-How to invest in the NYSE
+How to invest in NYSE stocks

 Want to invest in the world’s largest stock exchange?
 Here’s how you can do it.